Curriculum Overview and Policy

 Mathematics – Implementation

 At St. Oswald’s Catholic Primary, our approach to the teaching of mathematics develops children’s ability to work both independently and collaboratively.
-Every class from EYFS to Y6 follows the White Rose Maths Scheme which is based on the objectives outlined in the National Curriculum and the DFE ‘Teaching Mathematics in the Primary School’ guidance.
+Every class from Year 1 to Year 6 follows the White Rose Maths Scheme which is based on the objectives outlined in the National Curriculum and the DFE ‘Teaching Mathematics in the Primary School’ guidance.
+In EYFS, Reception follow the NCETM Mastering Number scheme of work which continues into KS1.
+Nursery incorporates startegies from the mastery approach to ensure a continuity and progression of skills.
 Lessons are personalised to address the individual needs and requirements for a class.

 At St. Oswald’s Catholic Primary, there is a consistent approach to planning, which is undertaken at three levels: